Oxford Airport: Expansion

-The airport has considered new scheduled routes, including flights to Amsterdam, Belfast, Edinburgh, Frankfurt, Glasgow, Jersey, Munich and Paris.
+The airport has considered new scheduled routes, including flights to Amsterdam, Belfast, Edinburgh, Frankfurt Airport, Glasgow, Jersey, Munich and Paris.
 These markets are said to be the more viable routes for the airport.
 In December 2015, the UK government confirmed funding support for a proposed reinstatement of the Oxford – Edinburgh route.

 However, the primary focus today is the London region business aviation market where the airport is the sixth busiest for this sector in the UK, but hosts the fourth-busiest FBO (Fixed-Base Operation – VIP aircraft handling facility) with over 5,500 business aircraft movements a year.
 Within the private and business aviation sector, the airport handled over 8,000 private passengers in 2015 whilst such flights were originating from or destined for well over 50 different overseas airports including the US, Canada, African and Middle-Eastern cities.

-The airport is currently undergoing a modernisation and expansion program with a new fire station being constructed, enhancing the airport's CAT 6 fire cover capability, along with three RFFS Tenders, the first of which is expected to be delivered in late 2022.

 A joint construction of a new MRO facility is underway for the UK headquarters of Airbus Helicopters.
-The 14 acre, £40+ million site is expected to be completed in 2024.
+The 14 acre, £40+ million site was opened in 2024 by William, Prince of Wales.

-The northern taxiway is being rerouted and extended to the end of the runway, removing the need for backtracking for departure, and moving the noise away from local residents.
+The northern taxiway has been rerouted and extended to the end of the runway, removing the need for backtracking for departure, and moving the noise away from local residents.
 The first phase was completed and the first aircraft used the taxiway on 8 November 2022.
-The second phase of the taxiway is set to be operational by early 2023.
+The second phase of the taxiway was operational from May 2023.